Degree RequirementADN/ASN or BSN

 • Flight experience preferred

-What Are the Education Requirements for Flight Nurses?
+What Are the Schooling Requirements for Flight Nurses?

 Flight nurses can earn their nursing degree via a 2-year ADN or 4-year BSN program.
-Upon graduating, they must pass the NCLEX-RN in order to become licensed.
+Upon graduating from an accredited school, they must pass the NCLEX-RN to become licensed.
 Some flight nurses find it valuable to continue their education by earning an MSN degree.
-RNs looking to break into flight nursing are advised to start their careers in emergency or ICU units to gain the critical care experience needed to become a transport nurse.
+RNs looking to break into flight/transport nursing are advised to start their careers in emergency or ICU units to gain the critical care experience needed to become a flight nurse.

 Are Any Certifications or Credentials Needed?

-Many healthcare employers prefer flight nurses to have a few certifications to be eligible for hire.
-The first is the Certified Flight Registered Nurse (CFRN), which is open to RNs with unrestricted licenses.
-While at least 2 years of flight nursing experience is recommended prior to taking the exam, it is not a requirement.
-The CFRN credential is valid for 4 years.
+Many healthcare employers prefer flight/transport nurses to have a few certifications to be eligible for hire.
+The first is the Certified Flight Registered Nurse (CFRN), open to RNs with unrestricted licenses.
+While at least two years of flight/transport nursing experience is recommended prior to taking the exam, it is not a requirement.
+The CFRN credential is valid for four years.
 Aside from this, flight nurses are usually expected to have the following certifications:

-Flight nurses are responsible for providing efficient quality care to patients who need to be transported via aircraft.
-They may assess illness or injuries and devise a plan to provide the appropriate treatment needed to get the patient to his or her destination safely.
-In a non-trauma situation, they may collect and keep track of paperwork and physician instructions for the duration of the flight and in some cases may provide assistance to the pilot.
+Flight nurses are responsible for providing efficient quality care to patients who must be transported via aircraft.
+They may assess illness or injuries and devise a plan to provide the appropriate treatment to get the patient to their destination safely.
+In a non-trauma situation, they may collect and keep track of paperwork and physician instructions for the duration of the flight and in some cases may assist the pilot.
 Because medical aircraft is often utilized in emergency situations such as accidents, fires, or rescue endeavors, flight nurses must be prepared to administer first aid and ventilation procedures, assist with getting patients into the aircraft, and ensure that the gurney is safely secured once inside.
-Once onsite at the hospital or destination, transport nurses must carefully unload patients and brief the receiving medical staff on the patient's condition.
+Once onsite at the hospital or destination, flight nurses must carefully unload patients and brief the receiving medical staff on the patient's condition.

 What Are the Roles and Duties of a Flight Nurse?